shikha12264/python-calculator/README.md

 4. Follow the instructions.
 Input the operandsalong with any of the the operator symbols below(as per your requirements).
 The result is displayed.
 (See Supported Operations)

+# Features
+.
+Cross-platform
+.  easy to use
+.
+Supports common mathematical functions like +	-	*	/

 # Supported Operations

     operator 	function